Summeli/summeli.com/_drafts/migrating-from-wp-to-jekyll.md

 ´´´

 ### All my images are broken
 wordpress-migration left same wordpress tags in md-files.
-Now I have every image with <figure> and all kinds of "wp-gallery" html-tags, which are not working with jekyll.
+Now I have every image with and all kinds of "wp-gallery" html-tags, which are not working with jekyll.
 So I need to clean up all references to images by hand.

+### What about comments
+Moving the coments into Discuss seemd like the easiest way of keeping them, so I just updaloaded them into there, and configured then back on.
+I'm pretty sure that I lost few comments, but at lesat I got few of them with me.

 ## Everything is fixed
 NICE!
 I can finally blog with Jekyll and MD files.
 I love it.